Reading Time: 10 minutes

 • Sealed in a filter patch bag to breathe and store for up to 2 months if not used immediately

-• Required equipment: Sawdust log inoculation kit, sawdust tool only, 12.5mm drill bit only, dauber only, beeswax only, drill bit angle grinder adapter (optional).
+• Required equipment: Sawdust log inoculation kit, sawdust tool only, 12.5mm drill bit only, dauber only, beeswax only.

 Distinction between Hardwood and Softwood trees